 Their vigour can make them hard to contain.
 Ramblers usually flower once a year on the shoots that grew last year.
 Some produce a blizzard of small to medium flowers.
-As with most rules, there is an exception; there is a lovely rambling rose that does repeat flower from late spring to autumn.
-Needless to say, it is down to the good offices of David Austin that such a rose has found its way onto the market: its name is The Lady of the Lake, long-lasting and lissom she is.
+As with most rules, there is an exception; The Lady of the Lake is a lovely rambling rose that does repeat flower from late spring to autumn.

 Pruning is simple in that in any one year, you only need to cut back the shoots that are encroaching into your gutters and so on.
 A bit of trimming side shoots after flowering will help, but is not essential.
 Whenever a mature plant, older than about six years, gets crowded, remove some old stems once they have flowered and look for the best new stems to position or tie in their place.
 Again, this is best done yearly if you want the best flower shows, but every few years is also fine: it depends on what you want to do with the plant.

 To restore an overgrown rambler, cut all the old stems to the ground, leaving almost all the one and two year old growth; only cut out the very weakest stems.